alan-turing-institute/azure-sensible/README.md

 app you will need,

 - [Python > 3.6](https://wiki.python.org/moin/BeginnersGuide/Download)
-- [qrencode](https://fukuchi.org/works/qrencode/) (which you will likely find in you distributions repositories or [brew](https://formulae.brew.sh/formula/qrencode))
+- [qrencode](https://fukuchi.org/works/qrencode/) (which you will likely be able to find on you distributions repositories or on [brew](https://formulae.brew.sh/formula/qrencode))

 ### 🏞️ Terraform, provisioning your virtual machine